Achint12/MERN/Main Course Project/Backend/Building a REST API Backend.md

 - middlewares always get parsed top to bottom.
 - If one enters something in the browser URL, it by default is a get request so if we have a post route handling that request one can use postman app.
 - Postman is simply a tool that allows you to test or send or request to API's.
+- while working with async code throw keyword will not work correctly.

 ### UUID package